lareferencia/lareferencia-platform/README.md

 3. **Migrate from javax to jakarta**: Update all imports
 4. **Remove Solr Dependencies**: Migrate to Elasticsearch for entity indexing
 5. **Update Database Schema**: New schema for optimized entity storage
-6. **Configure Parquet Storage**: Set up filesystem storage for harvest statistics
+6. **Configure Storage**: Set up filesystem and SQLite storage for harvest statistics

 ### Breaking Changes